Leica V-LUX 5 vs X2

 It is notable that the V-LUX 5 offers wifi support, while the X2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The V-LUX 5 is a recent model that features in the current product line-up of Leica.
-In contrast, the X2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X2 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X2 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX 5 and the Leica X2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.